Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-where the right horizontal isomorphisms follow by Lemma \ref{catequforhol}.
+where the left horizontal isomorphism follows by \ref{BDgluingcat}, and the right horizontal isomorphisms follow by Lemma \ref{catequforhol}.
 We define the dotted functor so that the square is commutative.
 The dotted functor is called the {\em dual functor} on $D(X_\bullet)$.
 By construction, the functor is exact.
 Moreover, we have a canonical isomorphism $\mb{D}'_{X_\bullet}\circ\mb{D}'_{X_\bullet}\cong\mr{id}$.